planetarysoftware/TSC/BasePolicies/Governance.md

 ### Collaborators

 The *[insert WG name]* GitHub repository is maintained by the WG and additional Collaborators who are added by the WG on an ongoing basis.

-Individuals making significant and valuable contributions are made Collaborators and given commit-access to the project.
+Individuals making significant and valuable contributions are made Collaborators and given commit-access to the WG.
 These individuals are identified by the WG and their addition as Collaborators is discussed during the weekly WG meeting.